fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

    * - X509 certificate
      - An X509 certificate
    * - password
      - A string that is used as a password.
-There is not difference between this or a string type other than user interfaces do not show this in plain text.
+There is no difference between this or a string type other than user interfaces do not show this in plain text.
    * - JSON
      - A JSON document.
 The value is checked to ensure it is a valid JSON document.
    * - URL
      - A universal resource locator string.
-The API Will check for correct URL formatting of the value.
+The API will check for correct URL formatting of the value.
    * - enumeration
      - The item can be assigned one of a fixed set of values.
 These values are defined in the *options* property of the item.
    * - script
      - A block of text that is executed as a script.
 In this case the script is not stored on the database, but as an external file.
+   * - code
+     - A block of text that is executed as Python code.
+In this case the code is not stored on the database, but as an external file.
    * - northTask
      - The name of a north task.
 The API will check that the value matches the name of an existing north task.
    * - ACL
      - An access control list.
 The value is the string name of an access control list that has been created within Fledge.
    * - list
-     - A list of items, the items can be of type *string*, *integer* or *float*.
+     - A list of items, the items can be of type *string*, *integer*, *float* or *enumeration*.
 The type of the items within the list must all be the same, and this is defined via the *items* property of the list.
 A limit on the maximum number of entries allowed in the list can be enforced by use of the *listSize* property.
    * - kvlist
      - A key value pair list.
 The key is a string value always but the value of the item in the list may be of type *string*, *enumeration*, *float* or *integer*.
 The type of the values in the kvlist is defined by the *items* property of the configuration item.
 A limit on the maximum number of entries allowed in the list can be enforced by use of the *listSize* property.